 Lucas has been diagnosed with opioid use disorder by both WDOC and outside providers.
 When he was previously back on the streets between sentences, he was enrolled in methadone program and found it a stabilizing, positive part of his life.

-But because he is not being released in the next six months, WDOC will not allow him access to MOUD while incarcerated.
-(Litigation for MOUD access is easier—relatively speaking—when someone was still an active patient in good standing at the time of their incarceration.
+But because he is not being released in the next six months, WDOC will not allow him access to Suboxone while incarcerated.
+(Litigating for access to OUD medication is easier—relatively speaking—if someone was already on it and stable at the time of their incarceration.
 This isn’t how most people, including Lucas, come into the prison system.)

 He’s filed three grievances requesting Suboxone, and received three denials.
 He tries to stick with NA and whatever programming is available, but he is in crisis and desperately wants not to be.
 He doesn’t want to be using drugs at all.